For the individual

 The raw study data are generally not published on the website.
 However, if you wish to analyze the data scientifically, you are welcome to contact us via email@example.com.

 Whether, or to what extent, companies’ public value contributions lead to economic success, is one of our long-term research questions.
-We presume that relations exist which will require further examination.
+A first study from 2018 showed that rising values in the public value score of companies are associated with decreasing stock volatility (Bilolo, 2018).

 In practice, the public value concept is already very well received.
 The DAX-listed company, Fresenius Medical Care, already uses a public value scorecard in addition to a balanced scorecard.
 By incorporating an external point of view, the company wants to gain a better understanding of the social benefit of healthcare services rendered by private providers.